rag1user/rag1hackpad0/README.md

 This is my first blueprint project with a modest change on top of the instructions provided I added a Neopixel_txt LED controller that can connect to additional LEDs or an LED strip for some fancy lighting.
 I also tried to hook up a buzzer but gave up in the interest of time

-The 4 keys will function as
+The 4 keys will function as:

 key1: gives a help message on what keys2,3,4 do

 key2: performs <ALT><tab> with delay b/w switching

 key2: performs <CTL><tab> with delay b/w switching

 key2: performs <WIN><tab> with delay b/w switching

 LEDs will function as below (firmware yet to be implemented.. so, expect some surprises!)